UN chief pledges to fight for all Cypriots, as impasse remains | Law-Order

 Read the full transcript of Press Conference by the @UN Secretary-General @antonioguterres on the Informal 5+ 1 Meeting on #Cyprus. https://t.co/c5LmBlZZuE— UN Cyprus (@UN_CYPRUS) April 29, 2021

-The development represents the latest UN-led effort to resolve decades of tensions in Cyprus between the Turkish Cypriot north and the Turkish Greek south, whose communities have been split since 1974.
+The development represents the latest UN-led effort to resolve decades of tensions in Cyprus between the Turkish Cypriot north and the Greek Cypriot south, whose communities have been split since 1974.

 Elusive deal